microsoft/ebpf-for-windows/docs/GettingStarted.md

 The following steps need to be executed *once* before the first build on a new clone:

-1. Launch a PowerShell `Developer Command Prompt for VS 2022` session.
+1. Launch a `Developer PowerShell for VS 2022` session.
 1. Change directory to where the project is cloned (e.g. "`cd ebpf-for-windows`").
 1. Run the following script: